Author + information

 The KorAHF registry included 5,625 patients at 10 tertiary academic centers in Korea.
 In this study, 8 centers with 4,524 patients participated.
 Of them, 766 patients did not visit an ED, 129 were undergoing long-term dialysis, and 868 did not receive intravenous furosemide within 24 h, so the data of 2,761 patients were available for the final analysis (Figure 1).
 The mean age was 70 years, 49% were male, 55% had de novo HF, 37% had diabetes, and 62% had hypertension.

 The D2D time was non-nominally distributed with a median of 128 min (interquartile range: 63 to 243 min).
 According to the definition, 663 (24%) patients were classified as belonging in the early group and 2,098 (76%) were classified as belonging in the delayed group.
 The baseline characteristics were similar between the groups, except that patients in the early group had higher mean blood pressure, whereas those in the delayed group had a higher rate of atrial fibrillation.
 More NYHA functional class IV patients were in the early group, whereas patients in the delayed group had higher GWTG–HF scores with a marginal significance (p = 0.058) (Table 1).
-In a logistic regression analysis, the presence of ischemic heart disease and a higher GWTG score were independently associated with delayed D2D time, whereas atrial fibrillation, chronic obstructive pulmonary disease, advanced NYHA functional class, and a higher heart rate were associated with early D2D time.
+In a logistic regression analysis, the presence of atrial fibrillation and COPD and a higher GWTG score were independently associated with delayed D2D time, whereas ischemic heart disease, advanced NYHA functional class, and a higher heart rate were associated with early D2D time.
 The participating center was not associated with D2D time (Table 2).

 Regarding intravenous catecholamine and vasodilator use, there was no difference between the groups.
 Patients in the early group required mechanical ventilation more often (19% vs. 13%; p < 0.001) than those in the delayed group (Table 3).